janesmadison/PMAP2020/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

-The project was created by Madison Janes, Tavarius Fleming, and Faith Hough.
+PMAP was created by Madison Janes, Tavarius Fleming, and Faith Hough, and was never intended to be maintained after capstone class, Software Engineering.
+For this reason, the project is archived.

 ## Description